On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect: Introduction

-\pars The following is a consequence of the more general part 1) of Theorem~1.10 in \cite{KuRz}: \begin{theorem} Every Galois defect extension of prime degree of a deeply ramified field has independent defect. \end{theorem}
+where $K\sep$ denotes the separable-algbraic closure of $K$.
+For a valuative definition, which they prove to be equivalent to theirs, and a generalization thereof, see e.g.\ \cite{KuRz}.
+In \cite{CuKu} we present a simplified version of their proof.
+The following is a consequence of the more general part 1) of Theorem~1.10 in \cite{KuRz}: \begin{theorem} Every Galois defect extension of prime degree of a deeply ramified field has independent defect. \end{theorem}

-It should be noted that the results proven in \cite{KuRz} do not use the characterization (\ref{GRdefdr}) of deeply ramified fields.
-In particular, Theorem~\ref{drinddef} as well as the fact that every algebraic extension of a deeply ramified fields is again a deeply ramified field are shown by purely valuation theoretical tools.

-Theorem~\ref{drinddef} together with equation (\ref{GRdefdr}) led us to considering the connection between Kähler differentials and independent defect.
-In the present paper we compute $\Omega_{\cO_L|\cO_K}$ for Galois defect extensions $(L|K,v)$ of prime degree and obtain that their defect is independent if and only if $\Omega_{\cO_L|\cO_K}=0$; this is the equivalence of assertions a) and d) in Theorem~\ref{eqindep} below.
-The presentation of $\Omega_{\cO_L|\cO_K}$ in Galois defect extensions $(L|K,v)$ is also studied in \cite{Th1,Th2}.
+Property (\ref{GRdefdr}) together with Theorem~\ref{drinddef} led us to investigate the connection between Kähler differentials and independent defect.
+In the present paper we apply the results stated at the beginning of the introduction to the following situation:

+In this situation we have $vL=vK$, and $L|K$ is an Artin-Schreier extension if $\chara K=p$, and a Kummer extension if $\chara K=0$.
+We obtain that their defect is independent if and only if $\Omega_{\cO_L|\cO_K}=0$; this is the equivalence of assertions a) and d) in Theorem~\ref{eqindep} below.

+Our results for extensions of the form (\ref{as}) will be complemented in \cite{CuKu} by applying Theorem~\ref{LimProp} to Galois extensions of prime degree without defect.
+Using this together with the results of the present paper, it is shown that a valued field is deeply ramified if and only if the Kähler differentials of all Galois extensions of prime degree are zero; moreover, we compute Kähler differentials for all finite Galois extensions satisfying (\ref{as}).